If you don’t know how to measure your window, there are a few things to consider.

 You can see from the photos how some of our customers have successfully attached our skirting kits to their Airstreams.
 Because Airstreams have a fairly low ground clearance, our 30 inch kits have the extra height needed to hold down your skirting using our pipe clamp system.

-You can also see from our the photos how attaching the skirting just below the trim around the length of the trailer gives a seamless look.
+You can also see how attaching the skirting just below the trim around the length of the trailer gives a seamless look.

 That’s the beauty of EZ Snap®, it allows you to customize your skirting exactly to your preferences.

-Because our proprietary Diamond Weave™ vinyl skirting is a non-fray material, you’re able to cut it to size to fit exactly how you want it to look.
+Because our proprietary Diamond Weave™ vinyl skirting is a non-fray material, you’re able to cut it to size to fit exactly how you want.

 One of the main advantages with using EZ Snap® skirting is not just the low cost, but also the portability.
 EZ Snap® RV skirting can be easily detached, rolled up, and stored, if you’re moving from one RV site to another.